Kino (band)

-In 2019, the band announced a reunion with concerts planned in the fall of 2020 for the first time in 30 years, however they were later postponed to 2021 due to the COVID-19 pandemic.
+In 2019, the band announced a reunion with concerts planned in late 2020 for the first time in 30 years; however, they were later postponed to 2021 due to the COVID-19 pandemic.
+The band has been active since 2019.

 History

 Early years

 Kino was formed in 1981 by the members of two earlier groups from Leningrad (now Saint Petersburg), Palata No. 6 and Piligrimy.
 They initially called themselves Garin i giperboloidy (Гарин и гиперболоиды) after Aleksei Tolstoi's novel The Hyperboloid of Engineer Garin.
 The group consisted of Viktor Tsoi, guitarist Aleksei Rybin, and drummer Oleg Valinsky.
 They began rehearsing, but Valinsky was drafted and had to leave the band.
 In the spring of 1982, they began to perform at the Leningrad Rock Club and met with the influential underground musician Boris Grebenshchikov.
 It was around this time that they changed the band's name to Kino.
-The name was chosen because it was considered short and "synthetic," and the band members took pride in that it had only two syllables and was easy to pronounce by speakers all over the world.
+The name was chosen because it was considered short and "synthetic", and the band members took pride in that it had only two syllables and was easy to pronounce by speakers all over the world.
 Tsoi and Rybin later said that they had the idea for the name after seeing a bright cinema sign.